 Palm oil: Yes, I love Nutella as well.
 Who doesn’t?
 But for our Nutella, rain forests get cut and burnt down.
 Why?
 Because the space is needed for oil palms to get palm oil.
 It is the cheapest plant oil in the world and it is in loads of things!
 From food to cosmetics to detergent etc. etc. Burning down the rain forest actually does double harm.
 First, it takes away the natural habitat of animals like the orangutans.
 In Sumatra, one of the three remaining rain forests in the world, you can still see elephants, rhinos, orangutans and tigers living on the same spot.
 Nowhere else in the world.
 By destroying that last piece of rain forest, we are destroying their homes and that would be their end.
 And secondly, trees absorb carbon dioxide.
 Once they are burnt, all of this is catapulted into the air and we are back to air pollution.

 Food: I am not lying; I just had a bowl of melon, strawberries and passion fruit.
 I am quite sure that the melon and the passion fruit are not from the Netherlands, so this delicious stuff travelled a long way, probably on a plane, to get to me.
 Also, I don’t eat much meat, but from time to time I really love it*.
 McDonald’s has the BigMac now in a smaller size and I am celebrating that!
 I shouldn’t.
 Cows produce enormous amounts of methane, a greenhouse gas warming up the planet.
 Like CO2, just that it is called CH4.
 And why do we have so many cows?
 Because we love to eat beef.
 Vicious circle, right?

-Have a look what you buy and just buy a few products less that contain palm oil.
+Have a look at what you buy and just buy fewer products containing palm oil.